Azure-Samples/cognitive-services-speech-sdk/quickstart/java/jre/virtual-assistant/README.md

 * Create an empty workspace in Eclipse and import the folder containing this sample as a project into your workspace.
 * Edit the `Main` source:
   * Replace the string `YourSubscriptionKey` with your own subscription key.
   * Replace the string `YourServiceRegion` with the service region of your subscription.
-    > **Note:** In preview, the Direct Line Speech channel currently supports only the `westus2` region.
-  * Replace the string `YourChannelSecret` with the secret created when you subscribed your bot to the Direct Line Speech channel.
 * Save the modified file.

 ## Run the sample